 Point Lobos Foundation (the Foundation) is a California non-profit public benefit corporation founded in February 1978.
-The Foundation is dedicated to the advancement of visitors' enjoyment and understanding of Point Lobos State Natural Reserve, to protect its natural environment for future generations and to strengthen the Monterey County network of coastal California State Parks.
+The Foundation is dedicated to protecting and nurturing Point Lobos State Natural Reserve, educating and inspiring visitors to preserve its unique natural and cultural resources, and strengthening the network of Carmel Area State Parks.